-Candidates view job posts and apply most often on Mondays.
+Candidates view and apply most often on Mondays.

 Posting your job early in the week may yield more applicants over the first few days.
-People most often apply on Monday, Tuesday, or Wednesday, with just 15% coming in over the weekend.
+Most applications occur on Monday, Tuesday, or Wednesday, with just 15% coming in over the weekend.